skovhus/jest-codemods/README.md

 $ npm install --global jest-codemods
 ```

-This installs a binary `jest-covemods`.
+This installs a binary `jest-codemods`.

 ## Usage